wp-plugins/page-scroll-to-id/readme.txt

 == Changelog ==

+= 1.5.7 =
+* Added 'Highlight by next target' option.
+When enabled, highlight elements according to their target and next target position (useful when targets have zero dimensions).
+* Extended `ps2id` shortcode for creating targets in content editor.

 = 1.5.6 =
 * Changed the way 'Force single highlight' option works.
 When enabled, it now highlights the first highlighted element instead of last.
 * Extended highlight and target classes with additional ones in order to differentiate the first and last elements.
 You can now use `.mPS2id-highlight-first`, `.mPS2id-highlight-last`, `.mPS2id-target-first` and `.mPS2id-target-last` in order to target the first and last highlighted links and targets in your CSS.